the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 (er-activism-env-impact-data-standardisation)=
 #### Standardisation
-Storing your data in standardised data format can have a positive impact on the environment:
+Storing your data in a standardised data format can have a positive impact on the environment:

 * Utilize data formats that are widely accepted within your community to prevent the need for conversion by those interested in reusing your data.
 * Similarly, embrace standardized variable names and, if applicable to your data, employ standardized physical units.

-In addition, deposit your datasets in domain specific or community archives so that users ware promptly informed about the availability of your dataset.
+In addition, if possible deposit your datasets in domain specific or community archives so that users are promptly informed about the availability of your data.
 This can also avoid duplication of effort and recomputation/acquisition of the same data.

 (er-activism-env-impact-data-green-centers)=
 #### Green Data Centers
 The usage of shared computing and storage infrastructure is usually a way to reduce the impact of data storage in the environment.
 The reason is that most data centres invest in energy-efficient servers, storage systems, and networking equipment.
 This includes using hardware components with high energy efficiency ratings and employing advanced cooling techniques to reduce power consumption.
 In addition, the implementation of virtualization technologies allows for better usage of server resources.

-Finally some data centers are shifting towards renewable energy sources (solar, wind, hydroelectric power) and reduce their dependencies on fossil fuels.
+Finally, some data centers are shifting towards renewable energy sources (solar, wind, hydroelectric power) and reducing their dependencies on fossil fuels.

 The greenest data/HPC centers are listed on the [GREEN500 list](https://www.top500.org/lists/green500/).

-Whenever you can choose, select data centers that are committed to reduce their carbon footprint.
+Whenever you can choose, select data centers that are committed to reducing their carbon footprint.

 ### Other resources
 #### Computation